NCAR/FastEddy-model/docs/Tutorials/cases/OFFSHORE.rst

   * Change :code:`Nt` from 360000 to 1
   * Change :code:`NtBatch` from 7500 to 1

-Then, run the Jupyter notebook to modify the initial condition as described.
+Then, run the Jupyter notebook to modify the initial condition as described in the first paragraph.
 Then, run FastEddy for the :math:`4` h of the simulation by changing :code:`frqOutput`, :code:`Nt`, and :code:`NtBatch` back to their original values.

 See :ref:`run_fasteddy` for instructions on how to build and run FastEddy on NSF NCAR's High Performance Computing machines.